 While the base for both is essentially 4 square cushions, there is one important difference between the Nugget vs. the Figgy: The Nuggets 4 cushions are paired together so that each set of two are connected and can be folded.

-Overall, we are giving a slight edge to the Figgy due to the added versatility of the different shaped cushions (triangle and rectangle) as well as the ability to separate the base cushions.
+Overall, we are giving an edge to the Figgy due to the added versatility of the different shaped cushions (triangle and rectangle) as well as the ability to separate the base cushions.

 Winner: The Figgy

 This is where the Figgy stands out, because it was built with the Nugget in mind (i.e. the creators looked for ways they could improve upon the Nugget).

 For this section, the Nugget is really our “base” for comparison, so relatively speaking, it has no additional features.
 That’s not a bad thing and doesn’t take away from its quality, but it’s simply a “what you see is what you get” situation.

 The Figgy, on the other hand, has a couple of interesting features that you might not realize at first glance:

 - Waterproof liners – The Figgy actually has two covers on its foam blocks.
 Beneath the top cover is a 2nd layer – a waterproof liner.
 This protects the foam blocks from spills and other accidents.